geoffreylitt/wildcard-onward-paper/paper.md

 In this paper we present a technique called _table-driven customization_, which applies ideas from visual query interfaces in the context of software customization.
 An application’s UI is augmented with a table view, where the user can see and manipulate the application’s internal data .
 Changes in the table view result in immediate corresponding changes to the original user interface of the application, enabling the user to customize an application with live feedback.

 We have developed a browser extension called Wildcard which uses web scraping techniques to implement table-driven customization for existing Web applications.
-In [@sec:examples], we introduce the key ideas of table-driven customization by presenting several examples of real customizations implemented in Wildcard.
+In [@sec:examples], we introduce the key ideas of table-driven customization through an example scenario.

 In [@sec:architecture], we explain the architecture of table-driven customization.
 We focus on the _table adapter_ abstraction, which allows many different types of underlying data to be bidirectionally mapped to a table.
 We describe several types of table adapters we’ve built in Wildcard, and also describe future adapters that are supported by the general paradigm.